huijing/personal-website-v3/src/content/blog/2017-12-04-vertical-typesetting-revisited.md

 ### Some background

-The implementation of the switcher could have gone 2 ways, one with Javascript to toggle classes, or with the checkbox hack.
+The implementation of the switcher could have gone 2 ways, one with JavaScript to toggle classes, or with the checkbox hack.
 I often lean toward the CSS-only solution and so decided to go with the checkbox hack.
 This demo is simple enough such that there wasn't much interference in terms of keyboard controls, I mean, you could tab and toggle as per any other checkbox.

 I really need to study up on accessibility to determine if I'm screwing things up for screen-readers, but that's for another day.
 Priority of today is dealing with the layout problem.